Browser Extension Development

 To build the browser extension execute the following command:

-2. Follow this guide and load the extension from psono-client/dist/chrome:
+2. Follow this guide and load the extension from psono-client/build/chrome:

 In short: